Roasted vegetables are tossed with olive oil and spices, then roasted until tender and browned. They make a pretty, easy and healthy side dish.

 But this recipe is just a very rough guide.
 If you’re on a low carb or keto diet, simply omit the sweet potatoes and roast low carb veggies such as cauliflower or (for nice color) orange bell pepper instead.

 Make sure the vegetables are very dry before you toss them with the marinade, and roast them in high heat (450 degrees F), to ensure they roast rather than steam.

 This is such a versatile side dish.
 You can serve it with anything, really.
 I often serve them with baked chicken breast, ribeye roast, and baked pork chops.
 For a meatless dinner, it’s good to serve roasted veggies with a couple of poached eggs.

 I don’t usually have any leftovers when I make roasted vegetables.
 But when I do, I keep them in the fridge, in an airtight container, for 3-4 days.
 They are good reheated in the microwave on 50% power.
 They are also excellent cold – just like Italian antipasti.

 - 2 small sweet potatoes, peeled and sliced into 1/2-inch-thick slices

 - 2 large red bell peppers, sliced into thick strips

 - 2 cups broccoli florets

 - 1 medium purple cabbage, cut into wedges

 - 1 teaspoon kosher salt

-- Place the vegetables on the baking sheet.
-Drizzle with the olive oil.
-Use your hands to coat the veggies with the olive oil.
-Sprinkle with the salt and seasonings.
+- Arrange the vegetables in a single layer on a rimmed parchment-lined baking sheet.
+Drizzle with the olive oil and sprinkle with the spices.
+Use your hands to coat the vegetables evenly.